finos/FDC3/docs/api-bridging/ref/raiseIntent.md

 }
 ```

-:::note
+:::tip

-When producing a response to a `raiseIntent` request, the instance of the receiving application MUST be initialized and an `instanceId` generated for it before the `IntentResolution` is generated so that it may include the `instanceId`.
+When producing a response to a `raiseIntent` request, the instance of the receiving application MUST be initialized and an `instanceId` generated for it before the `IntentResolution` is generated so that it can include the `instanceId`.

 :::